spacetelescope/roman-wfi-reference-pipeline/README.md

 > [!CAUTION]
 > The code in this repository is under heavy development and not currently intended for widespread use.
 >
-> If you have questions, please create a new issue.
+> If you have questions, see the CONTRIBUTING.md.

 ## Installation